-It is recommended that Government enacts legislation to relax the rules of insolvency enabling business owners to focus on salvaging their businesses without fear of eventually being accused of wrongful trading.
+In this extraordinary situation, it is recommended that Government enacts legislation to relax the rules of insolvency enabling business owners to focus on salvaging their businesses without fear of eventually being accused of wrongful trading.
 The Companies Act needs to be amended to render liquidations as efficient quick and painless as possible, to limit liability on creditor claims directly related to Covid-19, and to give directors of these companies every fair opportunity for a second chance.